Reflection

 brain

 Reset complete.
-System ready for more driving.
+System ready to move again.

 relationships